yuno-payments/yuno-docs/docs/Wallets/google-pay/google-pay-direct-integration.md

 next:
   description: ''
 ---
-This page provides instructions for connecting and offering Google Pay as a payment option to your customers using the Direct integration.
+This page provides instructions for connecting and offering Google Pay™ as a payment option to your customers using the Direct integration.

 ## Requirements